lawandorga/lawandorga-main-frontend/README.md

 Remember to run `npm run build` to get a new `/dist`, then run `docker build . -t lorga` to build the Docker image, and finally `docker run lorga` to actually start the container.

+## Code-formatting on VS Code

+If you use VS Code, you can copy the rules from `.vscode/settings.json` into your editor's Workspace Settings.